rprospero/nnreddit/README.md

 ```
 In other words, simply take the URL of any Reddit thread, replace "ht<b></b>tps://www.reddit.com/r/" with "nnreddit:" and subscribe to that in Gnus.

+Alternatively, you can subscribe to a thread or sub-thread directly from the summary buffer with the `nnreddit-subscribe-to-thread' command.

 ## Screenshots

 <a href="https://raw.githubusercontent.com/paul-issartel/nnreddit/master/screenshot.png"><img src="https://raw.githubusercontent.com/paul-issartel/nnreddit/master/screenshot.png" alt="Screenshot of a Reddit link article in Gnus" width="500"/></a>